Madeira wine: Winemaking

-The younger wines (typically 3 and 5 years old) undergo the estufagem aging process to produce Madeira's distinctive flavor by artificial heating, whereas the wines destined for long aging are barrel-aged using only the naturally high temperatures of the barrel storage rooms (see canteiro process).
+Younger wines (typically 3 and 5 years old) undergo the estufagem aging process to produce Madeira's distinctive flavor by artificial heating, whereas the wines destined for long aging are barrel-aged using only the naturally high temperatures of the barrel storage rooms (see canteiro process).

-Colourings such as caramel colouring have been used in the past to give some consistency (see also whiskey), although this practice is decreasing.
+Colourings such as caramel colouring have been used in the past to give some consistency (see also Whiskey), although this practice is decreasing.